Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 Your browser should open to http://localhost:3000/ and my fullstack app will run successfully.
 Explore arond, provide feedback if you like, and thank you for visiting!

+If you would like to know more about the specific details of how my application functions, please keep reading below.

 ## Detailed Project Info